A Caribbean voyage and an Atlantic Crossing

 Exploring the Route – Leg 3

-The final leg begins in Lunenburg, Canada, a UNESCO World Heritage harbor famous for wooden boatbuilding and proud maritime tradition.
-Here the crew readies NEPTUN for her ocean crossing: provisioning, checking rig and gear, and preparing for weeks on the open ocean.
+Leg 3 begins in Lunenburg, a UNESCO World Heritage harbor famous for wooden boatbuilding and proud maritime tradition.
+Here the crew readies NEPTUN for the adventure ahead: provisioning, checking rig and gear, and preparing for the ocean miles to come.

 Training Ship NEPTUN